 In today's puzzle we feature some fresh mangos.
 These tasty edible stone fruits come in a variety of sizes, shapes, skin colors, and flesh colors.
 They have a soft, pulpy, juicy texture similar to an overripe plum and are generally sweet.
 Their flesh may be yellow, gold, green, or orange, depending on the cultivar.
 Worldwide, there are several hundred cultivars of mango.

 Pistachios are a rich source of essential nutrients such as protein, fiber, and healthy fats.
 They are renowned for their distinct taste, a perfect balance of nuttiness and subtle sweetness.
 Fresh pistachios are versatile nuts used for snacking, baking, cooking, as a garnish in both sweet and savory dishes, flavoring ice cream, making nut butters, and enhancing Middle Eastern cuisine, offering a unique taste and texture while also providing a nutritional boost.
 Pistachios grow on deciduous trees known as pistachio trees.
 Pistachio trees thrive in areas with hot summers and cold winters.

 Pick your difficulty level, put the wine grapes on the vine back together and complete today's new puzzle.
 If you didn't know, grapes can be classified as either table or wine grapes, based on their intended method of consumption: eaten raw (table grapes) or used to make wine (wine grapes).
 Wine grapes (featured in this puzzle) are smaller, have relatively thick skins and tend to be very sweet.

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "Tasty Croissants" .